From Colonization to Emancipation

-This is an exchange of remarkable frankness.
+This, which we today rightly see as Lincoln’s most cringe-worthy moment, is still an exchange of remarkable frankness.
 Lincoln is stating a political fact: that racism prevents blacks from enjoying their liberties; and equality is out of the question.
 It would be better for all if blacks—voluntarily and supported by the federal government—went their own way.
 There is an undercurrent of pathetic wistfulness to Lincoln’s plea: it’s as if he’s saying “If it weren’t for you people, we whites would be enjoying Jefferson’s perfect liberty and equality as promised in the Declaration of Independence.
 But no; because of your presence (through no fault of your own, I admit), that vision of a free white republic is hopelessly complicated.”

 Boy, was it ever.

-But, again, as frustrated as he was, it’s important to point out here Lincoln’s complete lack of vitriol.
+We regard this as a grossly embarrassing moment—perhaps his worst as president.
+But, again, it’s important to point out that, as frustrated as he was, Lincoln’s words have a complete lack of vitriol.
 He was noted by contemporaries again and again as being every bit as respectful to black people in the White House as whites.

 Lincoln’s alleged indifference to slaves and slavery—and therefore his racism—has another source that both neo-Confederates and Libertarians cite again and again.
 It is Lincoln’s open letter to Horace Greeley.
 Greeley, the editor of the most important newspaper in the North, had written an editorial criticizing the Lincoln administration for its aimlessness in fighting the war.
 Lincoln seized on this as an opportunity to communicate not so much with Greeley as with the American people directly:

 As to the policy I “seem to be pursuing” as you say, I have not meant to leave any one in doubt.